Overview

 | Total Walking Time | 4-5 hours | Excluding lunch/long breaks |

-Furthermore, most trekkers start early morning from Kathmandu.
+Furthermore, most trekkers start early in the morning from Kathmandu.
 Specifically, departing around 7-8 AM allows reaching Chisapani by early afternoon.
 Consequently, trekkers enjoy sunset views and settle comfortably before dark.
 Therefore, the Chisapani Nagarkot trekking timeline works perfectly for weekend trips.

 Return Journey Considerations: